Recap: The Simpsons S 4 E 13 Selma's Choice

 - Totally Radical: The rapping Abraham Lincoln robot at the Beer Hall of Presidents is a spoof of this.

-- Time Marches On: The Duff Gardens commercial shows a rollercoaster called "The Whiplash" that won't be completed until 1994...which was 21 years ago as of this writing.
+- Time Marches On: The Duff Gardens commercial shows a rollercoaster called "The Whiplash" that won't be completed until 1994...which is now over 20 years ago.

 - Unsettling Gender Reveal: The minister is shocked when one of the ushers tells him that the man is eulogizing is, in fact, a woman.
 He assures that "at least most of what [he] said can be salvaged," but Patty tells him to sit down and warns him not to put the eulogy on the bill.